 Dynavax Technologies Corporation ("we," "our," "us," "Dynavax" or the "Company"), a clinical-stage biopharmaceutical company, discovers and develops novel products to prevent and treat infectious and inflammatory diseases.
 Our lead product candidate is HEPLISAVTM, a Phase 3 investigational adult hepatitis B vaccine designed to provide higher and earlier protection with fewer doses than currently licensed vaccines.
-A U.S. Biologics License Application for HEPLISAV has been accepted for review by the U.S. Food and Drug Administration.
+A U.S. Biologics License Application ("BLA") for HEPLISAV has been accepted for review by the U.S. Food and Drug Administration.
+A Marketing Authorization Application ("MAA") has been accepted for review by the European Medicines Agency ("EMA").

-Our pipeline of product candidates includes: HEPLISAV, our autoimmune program partnered with GlaxoSmithKline ("GSK"), our therapy for asthma partnered with AstraZeneca AB ("AstraZeneca"), and clinical-stage programs for our Universal Flu vaccine and hepatitis B therapy.
+Our pipeline of product candidates includes: HEPLISAV, our autoimmune program partnered with GlaxoSmithKline ("GSK") and our therapy for asthma partnered with AstraZeneca AB ("AstraZeneca").
 We compete with pharmaceutical companies, biotechnology companies, academic institutions and research organizations in developing therapies to prevent or treat infectious and inflammatory diseases.
 Our product candidates are based on the use of immunostimulatory sequences ("ISS") and immunoregulatory sequences.
 We were incorporated in California in August 1996 under the name Double Helix Corporation, and we changed our name to Dynavax Technologies Corporation in September 1996.
 We reincorporated in Delaware in 2000.